you like this website

 to 1st ch to close the ring.

-dc in each dc across, ch 4; TURN.
+dc in base of the ch 3 and in each dc across (4 dcs), ch 4; TURN.

-make sure the ch 4 goes behind the petal.
+turn.
+(Place the ch 4 behind the end petal.

-join last ch-4 with a sl st to base of beginning ch-3 of 1st Petal.
-(8 ch-4
+Join last ch-4 with a sl st to base of beginning ch-3 of 1st Petal.

 loops made) Fasten off.